OUR STORY

 And when it came time to grow our volunteer team, Lamar Advertising stepped in with a free billboard to help spread the word - a powerful reminder of how deeply this community believes in local radio and what we’re building together.

-With the dedication of our volunteers, board members, and neighbors, KTCP will begin streaming online 24/7 during the 2025 Thanksgiving weekend.
+With the dedication of our volunteers, board members, and neighbors, KTCP began streaming online 24/7 during the 2025 Thanksgiving weekend.
 Once the final federal approval is granted, we’ll take our place on the FM airwaves at 98.7, broadcasting throughout Bell County and beyond.

 Until then, our home studio at 904 S. 5th Street remains the beating heart of our operations - built from community effort, powered by love, and sustained by belief in what local radio can do.
 Thanks to Matthew “Chewie” Walters, who has generously lent his engineering expertise to help advise and refine our systems, we continue building out a stronger, more connected studio - one that will soon be ready to welcome full community participation and live collaboration.

-This station was built by the community, for the community… serving over 500,000 people across Bell County.
+This station was built by the community, for the community, and serves over 500,000 people across Bell County.
 We couldn’t be prouder of how our neighbors have come together to bring local voices, real connections, and life-saving information back to the airwaves.

 KTCP 98.7 FM - Informing.
 Inspiring.
 Uplifting.
 The Voice of Bell County.